elibenton/personal-website/content/writing/content-consumption.md

 Using music—and sound more broadly—as synecdoche for experience, Goldberg tries to argue that Young’s obsession with fidelity is really about preserving our humanity.
 What creates high fidelity sound?
 It’s not loud volumes, not instant streaming, not universal availability, and certainly not compression.
 It’s the exact opposite; the incongruences, imperfections, and inexplicable complexities.

-If we allow the rest of our world to go the way of digital music, squashing all the outliers into a more comfortable range, we’ll sew the seeds of our dissatisfaction, sacrificing wonder at the altar of convenience.
+If we allow the rest of our world to go the way of digital music, squashing all the outliers into a more comfortable range, we’ll sow the seeds of our dissatisfaction, sacrificing wonder at the altar of convenience.

 > It’s strange to imagine that Young might be a prophet of sorts — but maybe not.
 His lesson is that everything human is shot through with imperfection.
 Filtering that out doesn’t make us more perfect; it is making us sick.